Jing Ke: The attempt

-Concealing the dagger inside the map scroll, Jing Ke and Qin Wuyang represented the Yan as ambassadors and met with King Zheng.
-Qin Wuyang reportedly became so nervous that he acted almost paralyzed when entering the palace, and Jing Ke managed the excuse that his partner had never set eyes on the grace of Son of Heaven.
+King Zheng of Qin received the message of Yan emissaries presenting gifts, and was willing to receive them at the royal palace in the Qin capital Xianyang.
+Concealing the dagger inside the map scroll, Jing Ke and Qin Wuyang greeted King Zheng as Yan ambassadors.
+Qin Wuyang reportedly became so nervous that he acted almost paralyzed when entering the palace.
+Jing Ke, who remained calm, managed the excuse that his partner had never set eyes on the grace of Son of Heaven.
 Other sources suggest Jing Ke described Qin Wuyang as a rural boy who had never seen the world and was suffering a cultural shock.
-The panicked Qin Wuyang was then barred from moving up the palace, and Jing Ke was ordered to present the map alone.
+The panicked Qin Wuyang was then barred from moving up the palace, and Jing Ke was ordered to approach King Zheng alone to present the map.

-Jing Ke approached King Zheng and politely presented the map scroll.
-When the King Zheng unrolled the map, Jing Ke immediately seized the revealed dagger, grabbed the king's clothes and attacked him, who somehow managed to back away from the initial thrust by tearing off a sleeve in the process.
-While King Zheng fled from his attacker on foot, he attempted to draw his own sword hanging from his belt, but was unable to do so while running desperately as it was a very long ceremonial sword.
-None of the other Qin officials within the vicinity were armed and able to stop Jing Ke, and the guards were all stationed outside the palace and were unable to immediately reach the scene.
+Jing Ke walked up to King Zheng's throne and politely presented the map scroll on the table.
+When the King Zheng unrolled the map, Jing Ke immediately seized the revealed dagger, grabbed the king's sleeve and attacked him, who somehow managed to back away from the initial thrust by tearing off the sleeve in the process.
+While King Zheng leapt to his feet and fled from the attacker, he desperately attempted to draw his own sword hanging on the belt, but was unable to do so while running as it was a very long ceremonial sword.
+None of the other Qin officials within the vicinity were armed and able to stop Jing Ke, and the guards were all stationed outside the palace gate and were unable to immediately reach the scene.
 In the confusion Jing Ke began to close in on the king, who struggled to get away from the assassin by circling behind a pillar.

 Seeing the king in grave danger, a royal physician named Xia Wuju (夏無且) grabbed his own medicine bag and hurled it at Jing Ke, which slowed down the assassin just enough to allow King Zheng to recover some distance.
-Reminded by cries from other officials, the king managed to shift his longsword behind his back and unsheathe it from behind.
+Reminded by cries from other officials, the king managed to shift his longsword behind his back and successfully unsheathe it from behind.
 Now armed, he immediately turned back and struck Jing Ke in the thigh, effectively immobilizing him.
-The injured Jing Ke, out of a desperate last attempt, threw his dagger towards King Zheng, only to miss the target.
+The injured Jing Ke threw his dagger at King Zheng in desperation, but missed.
 The king then proceeded to stab Jing Ke eight more times, mortally wounding him.
 Knowing it was hopelessly over, the dying Jing Ke sat with his legs stretched forward and apart (a posture then considered very rude), and used the last of his strength to taunt King Zheng with abuses.
 At this point, the guards had arrived at the scene to finish off both Jing Ke and the fleeing Qin Wuyang.

-It was recorded that right after the incident, King Zheng sat on his throne catatonically holding the sword due to the exhaustion caused by the adrenaline rush, before he finally recovered after a short while and thanked the physician Xia Wuju for attempting to stop the assassin.
+It was recorded that right after the incident, King Zheng sat on the throne holding his sword catatonically for a short while before recovering from the mental shock, and thanked and rewarded the physician Xia Wuju for attempting to stop the assassin.